 File courtesy of Wikipedia

-That’s why most binaural beats meditation MP3s or CDs are overlaid with music or environmental sounds.
+This sound is not very pleasant which is why most binaural beats meditation sound files are overlaid with music or environmental sounds.

-The effect of binaural beats and brainwave entrainment is to bring about one of the states associated with meditation — usually alpha or theta, or sometimes the gamma state.
+Some binaural beats programs seek to bring about a particular state associated with meditation — usually alpha or theta, or sometimes the gamma state.

-Other programs are available to help alleviate specific problems or achieve specific goals.
+Others are designed to help alleviate specific problems or achieve specific goals.

 There are binaural beats audio programs designed to induce sleep, reduce anxiety, and increase weight loss, concentration, or study skills.